MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 In this task, you will connect the Microsoft Defender for Office 365 connector.

-1. From the Data Connectors Tab, select the M**icrosoft Defender for Office 365** connector from the list.
+1. From the Data Connectors tab, select the **Microsoft Defender for Office 365** connector from the list.

 2. Select **Open connector page** on the connector information blade.